 The Tarawa Terrace military housing area on this military base was heavily contaminated with chemicals dumped in the environment by one off-base dry cleaner, whereas the Hadnot Point was contaminated with toxic agents from multiple sources, such as leaking underground storage tanks, industrial area spills, and leaking from a toxic waste dump.
 The following individuals can file a claim with Camp Lejeune to recover financial compensation:

-The children of women who were pregnant while spending time at Camp Lejeune are also entitled to compensation if they came to struggle with a health problem.
-There are numerous medical studies supporting the causal relation between drinking water contaminated with PFAS and various health problems, including serious diseases such as kidney cancer.
+There are numerous medical studies supporting the causal relation between drinking water contaminated with toxins and various health problems, including serious diseases such as kidney cancer.

-If you were stationed at Camp Lejeune and notice a new onset of symptoms, it is crucial to seek medical attention immediately, as you may have developed a serious disease.
+If you were stationed at Camp Lejeune and noticed a new onset of symptoms, it is crucial to seek medical attention immediately, as you may have developed a serious disease.
 However, because these diseases are often misdiagnosed, it is a good idea to seek a second and even a third opinion in order to receive a correct and accurate diagnosis.
-Not only will a correct diagnosis help you receive the treatment you need, but it may also qualify you for a larger sum of money as compensation.

-Although exposure to PFAS is linked to numerous health problems in medical literature, there are only certain diagnoses that make you eligible for seeking compensation, as there must be a definitive causal relation between these diseases and exposure to this group of toxic chemicals.
-The following are the health problems and diseases you can file a personal injury claim for with Camp Lejeune:
+There are only certain diagnoses that make you eligible for seeking compensation, as there must be a definitive causal relation between these diseases and exposure to this group of toxic chemicals.
+The following are the health problems and diseases you can file a claim for:

 10 Minutes Over the Phone